crisperdue/prooftoys-site/content/inference.md

 {{< TOC >}}

-Prooftoys does _deductive reasoning_.
-Deductive reasoning starts with true statements.
-Based on statements known to be true, precise rules let you correctly deduce that other statements are also true.
+Prooftoys is a tool that does precise _deductive reasoning_ under your guidance.
+Deductive reasoning starts with true statements, and applies precise rules to them to produce more statements that are also true.
 These rules are known as _rules of inference_.
 (Deduction and inference are synonyms.)
+The act of applying a rule of inference to a true statement is called a _proof step_.

-In mathematics, statements that are taken to be true are known as _axioms_.
-Reasoning in Prooftoys is based on just a handful of axioms and a single rule of inference.
-This has the advantage of simplicity, but the deductive steps are small, so almost any proof needs many steps.
+Statements that are taken to be true without being justified by rules of inference are known as _axioms_.
+Reasoning in Prooftoys is based on just a handful of axioms and a single basic rule of inference.
+This has the advantage of simplicity, but the steps are small, so almost any proof needs many steps.

-Proofs that you will actually work with also use a small number of different concepts and inference rules, but each step accomplishes more so you can reason in bigger but still understandable steps.
-The higher-level deduction steps you use in a proof can do their work using the low-level primitives, so the correctness of proofs in Prooftoys only depends on correctness of the fundamentals.
+Proofs that you will actually work with start with the same axioms and use just a modest number of inference rules, but each proof step accomplishes more.
+This lets you reason in bigger but still understandable steps.
+The higher-level deduction steps you will usually use in proofs are really combinations of basic steps, so the correctness of proofs in Prooftoys only depends on correctness of its axioms and the one basic inference rule.

 The concepts in most steps are some combination of: